yarko49/healthcare-codex/README.md

 ### Compile

-1. Open Alfred.xcworkspace file using Xcode
+1. Open Allie.xcworkspace file using Xcode
 2. Compile and Run on desired simulator ( iOS version 12.0 and above)

 ### Architecture